 Fact: You have until October 2020 to replace your current license with a REAL ID-compliant license, as long as your state is compliant or is non-compliant with an extension.
 Start the application process with your DMV now, as appointments and wait times at the agency can be a few months out depending on where you live.

 Rumor: The Department of Homeland Security is trying to build a national database with all of our information

 Fact: REAL ID does not build a national database nor does it grant the Federal Government or another state access to a state’s driver’s license data.
 REAL ID is not a national identification card.
-States and territories will continue to issue its own unique license, maintain its own records, and determine who may access those records and under what circumstances.
+States and territories will continue to issue their own unique license, maintain their own records, and determine who may access those records and under what circumstances.

 Will the TSA accept your driver’s license as ID

 The TSA, a federal agency, has given several years notice that they will refuse to let passengers with non-compliant IDs to board flights as of October 1st, 2020.
 The TSA will accept your driver’s license as ID if it is a Real ID.
 If your driver’s license is non-compliant because it is not a REAL ID the TSA can ask you to provide another form of identification, like a passport, and if you don’t have it deny you access to the plane.

 Check your license now if you’re not sure and check the expiration date of your passport while you’re at it.
 Protect your ID, passport, and other valuable documents in the airport by carrying them in a flat pouch you wear around your neck and under your shirt for easy access and security.